Saikrishna1876/haven-project/README.md

 1. Push the repository to GitHub.
 2. Import the project in Vercel and select the **Next.js** framework.
 3. Add the environment variables from the **Environment Variables** section in Vercel's dashboard.
-4. Vercel will automatically run `pnpm install && pnpm build` on each push.
+4. Vercel will automatically run `pnpm install && npx convex deploy --cmd 'npm run build'` on each push.

 ### Self‑Hosted